openstack-archive/fuel-plugin-contrail/doc/source/enable_sriov.rst

     .. image:: images/enable_sriov_settings.png

+.. raw:: latex

+    \pagebreak

-#.
-Assign SR-IOV role to compute hosts.
+2. Assign SR-IOV role to compute hosts.

     .. image:: images/enable_sriov_role_node.png

+.. raw:: latex

+    \pagebreak

-#. **SR-IOV will be enabled on all SR-IOV capable interfaces, not assigned
-   to Fuel bridges(networks in Fuel UI).**
+3. **SR-IOV will be enabled on all SR-IOV capable interfaces, not assigned to Fuel bridges(networks in Fuel UI).**
    List of interfaces can be modified manually after deployment.